patevs/old_blog/_posts/2018-01-11-angularjs.md

 We can create our applications on top of the ```angular.module('myApp')``` variable.

 When writing large applications, we’ll create several different modules to contain our logic.
 Creating a module for each piece of functionality gives us the advantage of isolation in which to write and test large features.

+#### Module Properties

+Angular modules have properties that we can use to inspect the module.
+**name** (string)
+The __name__ property on the modules gives us the name of the module as a string.
+**requires** (array of strings)
+The __requires__ property contains a list of modules (as strings) that the injector loads before the module itself is loaded.

+## Scopes in AngularJS

+The scopes of the application refer to the application model.
+Scopes are the execution context for expressions.
+The $scope object is where we define the business functionality of the application, the methods in our controllers, and properties in the views.
+Scopes serve as the glue between the controller and the view.
+Just before our app renders the view to the user, the view template links to the scope, and the app sets up the DOM to notify Angular for property changes.
+This feature makes it easy to account for promises, such as an XHR call, to be fulfilled.

+**Scopes are the source of truth** for the application state.
+Because of this live binding, we can rely on the $scope to update immediately when the view modifies it, and we can rely on the view to update when the $scope changes.

+$scopes in AngularJS are arranged in a hierarchical structure that mimics the DOM and thus are nestable: We can reference properties on parent $scopes.

+> If you are familiar with JavaScript, then this hierarchical concept shouldn’t’t be foreign.
+When we create a new execution context in JavaScript, we create a new function that effectively creates a new “local” context.
+The Angular concept of $scopes is similar in that as we create a new scope for child DOM elements, we are creating a new execution context for the DOM to live in.

+Scopes provide the ability to watch for model changes.
+They give the developer the ability to propagate model changes throughout the application by using the apply mechanism available on the scope.
+We define and execute expressions in the context of a scope; it is also from here that we can propagate events to other controllers and parts of the application.
+It is ideal to contain the application logic in a controller and the working data on the scope of the controller.